 Suddenly, the skies aloft were split by a flash so intense that it could only have escaped from a toolbox left behind by the creators of Genesis.
 The massive juddering strobe lit the darkness directly overhead, freezing the leaves and branches of the Acacia and Euphorbia trees at the side of the road.
 The deafening clap of thunder which blew away the images frozen on the retinas of my eyes, arrived only seconds later.

 I was glad that my sandals had thick rubber sole’s with good lightning protection.
 But even this would be useless in a close strike.
 The statistics from the war in Angola showed that the fourth biggest killer was a toss-up between lightning strikes and crocodile attacks.

 It is dangerous to shelter under big trees during a thunderstorm.
 I headed out away from the road which follows the tree line.
-From the center of the open dambo I could look over the trees and see that the whole South east sky was possessed by a wall of hell.
+From the center of the open dambo I looked over the trees and saw that the whole South east sky was possessed by a wall of hell.
 It was flooded with a mighty wave of angry purple clouds.
 They were seemingly suspended in motion, at the same time as they oozed danger.
 The light of the setting sun still lingered in the west.
 It highlighted wispy front-running clouds painted in shades of light and dark mauve.